-Early visitors to Van Diemen’s Land portrayed their impressions onto canvas and Mount Wellington was an obvious influence.
+Early visitors to Van Diemen’s Land portrayed their impressions on canvas and Mount Wellington was an obvious influence.
 Lieutenant G. Tobin painted the views during Bligh’s visit in 1792, then later that year C.F.
 Beautemps–Beaupré sketched images on D’Entrecasteaux’s journeys.

 Many early settlers to the new colony depicted the local views including John Glover.
-Mount Wellington and Hobart Town from Kangaroo Point 1831–33 is considered one of Glover’s most significant works, depicting the Mountain, the river, and Aboriginal Tasmanians.
+Mount Wellington and Hobart Town from Kangaroo Point 1831–33 is considered one of Glover’s most significant works, depicting the mountain, the river, and Aboriginal Tasmanians.